GraniteWMS/GraniteDocs/docs/integration/evo/sdk-provider.md

 | SerialNumber    | Detail.SerialNumbers           | N        | Only applies if InventoryItem is Serial tracked in Evo |
 | Comment         | PurchaseOrder.ExternalOrderNo  | N        ||

-#### DYNAMICRECEIVE
+### DYNAMICRECEIVE

+!!! note
-**`Take Note`** Branch is set based on the Purchase Order header.
+    Branch is set based on the Purchase Order header.

     Transactions are grouped by Code, Batch, ExpiryDate, Serial, FromLocation, ToLocation and ActionQty is summed before posting

 - PurchaseOrder.
 Order Entry Purchase Order.
 - Supports: